-Another factor that must be considered when assessing opioid responses, is that several opioids, including codeine, tramadol, oxycodone and hydrocodone are affected by variations in metabolism, mediated by cytochrome P450 enzyme CYP2D6, resulting in unpredictable effects in individuals.
-As codeine is a pro-drug (its main effect relies on being metabolised to morphine), the five to ten per cent of the population who are poor metabolisers have very little analgesia, whereas the five to ten percent who are hyper-metabolisers will have an increased drug effect.
-There is considerable inter-ethnic variability in gene encoding for CYP2D6.79 Tapentadol is a relatively new opioid preparation that is classed as a strong opioid, but also inhibits noradrenergic reuptake.
-This may have advantages in some chronic pain conditions such as neuropathic or mixed pains.
+An important factor that must be considered when assessing responses to opioids is that several opioids, including codeine, tramadol and oxycodone are affected by genetic variations in metabolism, mediated by cytochrome P450 enzyme CYP2D6, resulting in unpredictable effects in individuals.
+As codeine is a prodrug (its main effect relies on being metabolised to morphine), the 5-10% of people who are poor metabolisers experience very little analgesia, whereas hypermetabolisers will have an increased drug effect, with increased risk of serious adverse effects.
+Poor metabolisers are commonly Caucasian.
+Twenty-eight percent of high metabolisers are North African or Arab, and up to 10% are Caucasian.